paynl/opencart3-plugin/README.md

 #### Installing

 Download the latest .zip from https://github.com/paynl/opencart3-plugin/releases.<br/>
-Unzip the file and upload everything from the PAY.plugin to the webroot of your server.
+Unzip the file and upload everything from the PAY. plugin to the webroot of your server.

 ##### Setup